ASSOCIATE ARTISTS

 DECEMBER 21-22, 2024

-WITH THE ARTISTS: Ruth Childs, Katerina Andreou, Bryan Campbell, Luara Raio
+PUBLIC PROGRAMS: Ruth Childs, Katerina Andreou, Bryan Campbell, Luara Raio

-RESIDENCY AT CCN GRENOBLE
+RESIDENCY AT THE CCN GRENOBLE

 FROM JANUARY 2024 TO DECEMBER 2025